river-studio-net/py-daga/README.md

 results = flow.run()
 ```

+## Contributing

+### Documentation

+The project includes comprehensive auto-generated documentation that is updated automatically on every push to the main branch.

+#### Auto-Generation

+The documentation in the `docs/` folder is automatically generated using [pdoc](https://pdoc.dev/) whenever changes are pushed to the main branch.
+The GitHub Action workflow (`.github/workflows/docs.yml`) handles this process.

+#### Viewing Documentation

+Open `docs/index.html` in your web browser to view the generated documentation.

+#### Documentation Structure

+- `index.html` - Main documentation page with module overview
+- `action.html` - Documentation for the DagaAction classes
+- `flow.html` - Documentation for the DagaFlow orchestrator
+- `meta.html` - Documentation for the DagaMeta metaclass
+- `utils.html` - Documentation for utility functions and classes

+### Development

+To contribute to the project:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests for new functionality
+5. Ensure all tests pass: `uv run pytest`
+6. Submit a pull request

 ## Rejected Ideas
 ### Implmenting DagaAction as a context manager
 Trying to use said context manager proved to be confusing beyond any standard, and so it has been decided to drop the implementation.